Ajjig/docker-inception/README.md

 # docker-inception
 This project aims to broaden myknowledge of system administration by using Docker and improve my skills.
-I will virtualize several Docker images, creating them in your new personal virtual machine.
+I will virtualize several Docker images/containers, creating them in my new personal virtual machine.